-In 2015-16, the District entered into an agreement to sell the surplus Sonoma property and obtained authorization from the State Allocation Board to transfer \$3,000,000 of the sale proceeds to the General Fund to help with the expense of textbook adoption.
-Another \$2,000,000 will be placed in the Deferred Maintenance Fund.
-The balance will be placed in the Building Fund to pay for projects that are Board priorities.
+In 2015-16 the District entered into an agreement to sell the surplus Sonoma property.
+The property sale was completed in April 2017, and \$2 million was used to cover expenses in the Deferred Maintenance Fund.
+Another \$2 million will be added to the General Fund for textbook adoptions over the next two years.
+The balance will be placed in the Building Fund to pay for projects that are in keeping with Board established priorities, such as the athletic turf at both high schools.